 The first Summer Camp, attended by 13 Scouts, was at Shopham Bridge, near Petworth - an area to which we have returned many times.
 The trek cart, which we still use, was already one of the Troop's treasured possessions.

-This photo shows the Bulldogs at morning inspection at the Ilminster camp in 1936.
 By now there were 35 Scouts in camp, plus the first of a long line of visitors from abroad, one André de Ny, a French Scout, whose excellent singing voice was much appreciated at the camp fires.
 I think it was at this camp that the tradition of camp fire singing, which was to become such a feature of the Troop's life for many years, really began to blossom.

 During the war camping continued more or less as normal; the two main problems the war brought were camouflaging the tents, and coping with food rationing.
 The camps were mostly held at Gorhambury Park, which was about 3 miles from the St. Albans HQ.
 It says much for the enthusiasm of the Scouts at the time that everything had to be taken to camp by trek cart.
 By the time the Troop returned to Hastings there were eight patrols, with eight Scouts in each patrol!